Skelmis/Discord-Anti-Spam/docs/modules/message.rst

 Message Object
 ==============

-**Note, this method should not be called by you.
+**Note, this class should not be used by you.
 Only use the AntiSpamHandler to work with this package.**

 .. automodule:: AntiSpam.Message
     :members: